 We talked with Jordan Wan, CEO of CloserIQ, and he gave us some great advice for finding the right sales reps.
 Jordan is his team help sales reps discover the best career opportunities with early-stage VC-backed startups.

-1) Don't spend too much time on phone screenings
+1) Don’t spend too much time with job candidates on phone screenings

 Phone screenings are an important step in any hiring process.
 And sales professionals need to be able to present themselves extremely well over the phone, maybe more than anyone.
 Quickly building rapport over the phone is a core skill for the job.
-But there's only so much you can learn about a candidate on the phone, so keep this part of the process short.
-Get a sense of whether the person is in the ballpark of what you're looking for and move on.
+But there’s only so much you can learn about a candidate on the phone, so phone calls alone will not determine how you hire excellent sales reps.
+Get a sense of whether the person is in the ballpark of what you’re looking for and move on.

 Look around at the team you have.
 What’s missing?
 Identifying the gaps you need to fill, and clearly defining the role that will fill them might be two of the most important steps you can take before hiring someone.
 If you don’t know exactly what you’re looking for, how will you know when you’ve found it?